 This is what it ultimately comes down to:

-As soon as you begin to consider your donation site as a potential generator of income, PR and partnerships, the importance of keeping your site updated and user-friendly become clear.
+There are important things to remember while setting up a donation site.
+As soon as you begin to consider your donation website as a potential generator of income, PR and partnerships, the importance of keeping your site updated and user-friendly become clear.
 If you have a mediocre donation site with mediocre content, you will also receive a mediocre response from visitors.
 But if you have a donation site that makes your goal clear, communicates your impact and hits visitors, you have a powerful recruitment and fundraising tool available 24 hours a day.